 Ensuring our bodies and minds are calm before getting into bed can go a long way toward getting a good night's sleep, so having a bedtime routine that really helps you unwind is crucial.

 Try practicing relaxing rituals before sleeping to calm stress: "Take a warm bath, read something relaxing, listen to calm music, or try meditating before bed," Stephenson suggests.

 And lastly, if you're prone to frequent wake-ups, avoid eating too much within three hours of bedtime, Stephenson notes, and definitely cut caffeine and alcohol late at night.

-Eating and drinking too late can keep your body digesting into the night, and alcohol is known to disrupt deeper sleep stages.
+Eating and drinking too late can keep your body digesting into the night, and alcohol is known to disrupt deeper sleep stages4.
 Even beverages like water or tea should be consumed in small amounts before bed, to avoid needing to wake up to use the bathroom.

 When should I see a doctor for my light sleep?

 According to Tal, who specializes in insomnia, if you're waking up excessively (say, around five or more times a night), it could be a sign of an underlying condition.
 It also shouldn't take you much longer than 15 to 30 minutes to fall back asleep.
 If either of these things is happening to you, you'll want to talk to a professional.

 Stephenson agrees, adding that these could be signs of an underlying medical problem like sleep apnea, restless legs, or poor blood sugar control.

 Research shows melatonin may improve sleep quality by increasing REM sleep5 and sleep spindles, Stephenson notes, adding "it probably would help light sleepers sleep more deeply, or at least longer.
 However, this effect may be individual."